Last updated on January 8th, 2020 at 07:13 pm

 Camping near Venice

-Ramblers Rest RV Park is a couple of miles downriver from Camp Venice with more than 500 RV sites on the 100-acre property.
-This is campground is more like a small city, and they cater mostly to snowbirds who spend the winter months.
-It’s clean and well-kept with all the amenities, and it has a boat ramp, a dock and picnic area on the river.
-Rates range from $39 to $48 a night.
+Ramblers Rest RV Park is a couple of miles downriver from Camp Venice with more than 500 RV sites.
+This is campground is more like a small city with a boat ramp, a dock and picnic area on the river.
 1300 North River Road.
-941-493-4354.
-You can reserve your site on ReserveAmerica.
+941-493-4354 or online.

 Hotels, B&Bs and other Lodging Near Venice